Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 To run a command in the background, we follow it with an ampersand (`&`) symbol.

-The final thing to add to our `flye` command is "redirection": `&> flye_output.txt` will send any output that would be sent to the terminal to a file, `flye_output.txt` instead
+The final thing to add to our `flye` command is "redirection": `&> flye_output.log` will send any output that would be sent to the terminal to a file, `flye_output.log` instead

 The complete command is:
 ~~~